laz-aslam/gpura-gallery/CONTRIBUTING.md

-# Contributing to gpura gallery
+# Contributing to Gpura Gallery

 Thank you for your interest in contributing!
 This project is an infinite canvas interface for exploring Kerala's digital archive.